ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-08-30-triton-first-pr.md

 Recently, my first contribution to Triton ([PR #7918](https://github.com/triton-lang/triton/pull/7918)) was merged.

-This was not just a bug fix, but a significant feature addition: **support for Scaled Dot Product**, a new matrix multiply operation introduced in sm_120 NVIDIA architectures (RTX 5000, A6000 series)
+This features a new matrix multiply operation introduced in sm_120 NVIDIA architectures (RTX 5000, A6000 series)

 In this post, I will cover:
 - What the Scaled Dot operation is